No3371/blog/_posts/optimize-drawing-lots-of-control-in-unity-editor/2021-05-01-optimize-drawing-lots-of-control-in-unity-editor.md

 ---
 layout: post
-title: "Optimize Drawing Lots of Controls in Unity Editor"
+title: "如何優化複雜的編輯器介面"
 tags: unity optimization
-published: false
+published: true
-language: en
+language: tw
 other_language_versions:
-  - optimize-drawing-lots-of-control-in-unity-editor/2021-05-01-optimize-drawing-lots-of-control-in-unity-editor-tw.md=tw
+  - optimize-drawing-lots-of-control-in-unity-editor/2021-04-28-optimize-drawing-lots-of-control-in-unity-editor.md=en
 ---

-## IMGUI draws immediately
+## IMGUI 立刻繪製

 I've personally not yet tried the new UI System (UIElement), still sticking with the old IMGUI.
 Immediate Mode GUI, as its name implies, means the GUI get drawn immediately by CPU along with the GUI code statements get executed.